<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=256579306243461&amp;ev=PageView&amp;noscript=1">

 Keep in mind that what your state requires is only a baseline.
 It is important to assess your needs and evaluate your personal situation as a driver to determine the right coverage.
 No matter the policy you choose, it should cover vehicle damage, medical expenses, and property damage for yourself and others.

 There are enough car insurance providers out there to allow you to customize a plan that works for you.
 Save money by shopping around and comparing quotes from different providers.
-See how much you can save by switching car insurance providers, and also be sure to install the free Mulberry browser extension to view the latest product protection plans in real time as you shop.
+See how much you can save by switching car insurance providers, and also be sure to subscribe to Mulberry Unlimited to find out how you can get comprehensive product protection coverage for almost all your online purchases under the same plan.